BryenInsights/yolov10-dangerous-object-detection/README.md

 # Dangerous Object Detection with YOLOv10
-Detecting sharp objects and persons in kitchen environments
+This project focuses on fine-tuning YOLOv10 for detecting sharp objects and persons in kitchen environments, with the goal of improving everyday safety.
+It emphasizes the importance of dataset quality, environment consistency, and augmentation choices, while showcasing how model adaptation can address real-world challenges.

 ## Overview